dmbarbour/glas/docs/GlasProg.md

 Annotations are not executable as programs, but they will support macros.

-Useful annotations, prioritizing early development:
+Acceleration:
 * `(%an.accel Accelerator)` - non-semantic performance primitives.
 Indicates that a compiler or interpreter should substitute Op for a built-in Accelerator.
 By convention, an Accelerator has form `(%accel.OpName Args)` and is invalid outside of '%an.accel'.
-See *Accelerators* later.
+See *Accelerators*.

-* `(%an.memo MemoHints)` - we don't immediately need full-featured memoization, but at least enough for incremental compilation, e.g. persistent memoization of pure computations.
+Instrumentation:
 * `(%an.log Chan MsgSel)` - printf debugging!
 Rather sophisticated.
 See *Logging*.
-* `(%an.reject Chan MsgSel)` - negative assertions structured as logging an error message.
-If there is no error message, the assertion passes, otherwise we diverge.
+* `(%an.reject Chan MsgSel)` - negative assertions, structured as conditionally logging an error message.
+If no error message, the assertion passes, otherwise we diverge.
+A non-deterministic choice of messages is possible, in which case all choices are evaluated.
-* `(%an.profile Chan)` - record performance metadata such as entries and exits, time spent, yields, fails, and rework.
+* `(%an.profile Chan Hint)` - record performance metadata such as entries and exits, time spent, yields, fails, and rework.
+Hints may guide
 This may benefit from dynamic virtual channels (tbd).
+* `(an.trace Chan Hint)` - record information to support *replay* of a computation
-* `(%an.chan.scope TL)` - a simple prefix rewrite on Chan names for Operation.
+* `(%an.chan.scope TL)` - a simple prefix-to-prefix rewrite on Chan names for Operation.

+Validation:
 * `(%an.arity In Out)` - express the data stack arity for a subprogram.
 Represents reading 'In' elements and writing 'Out' elements.
 Operation may read and write fewer so long as balance is maintained.
 * `(%an.data.wrap RegisterName)` - Support for abstract data types.
 Wraps top item on data stack, such that it cannot be observed until unwrapped.
 Operation should be a no-op.
 The RegisterName provides identity and access control, and also determines valid scope or lifespan (the data should not be stored to a register that is longer-lived than the named register).
   * `(%an.data.unwrap RegisterName)` - unwrap previously wrapped data.
 This is an error if the data was not previously wrapped with the same register.
 A compiler can eliminate wrap/unwrap pairs based on static analysis.
   * `(%an.data.wrap.linear RegisterName)` - as wrap, but also marks as linear.
 Linearity applies until unwrapped.
 Efficient dynamic enforcement requires metadata bits.
   * `(%an.data.unwrap.linear RegisterName)` - corresponding unwrap for linear data.
-* `(%an.reg.reject (List of Prefix))` - forbid reference to registers whose prefixes are listed.
-Can be implemented as a specialized scope rule over Operation, applying to registers only.
-Useful to hide registers from a public interface.
+* `(%an.reg.reject (List of Prefix))` - forbid reference to registers whose prefixes are listed in scope of Operation.
   * `(%an.reg.accept (List of Prefix))` - forbid reference to registers whose prefixes are not listed.

+Incremental computing:
+* `(%an.memo Hints)` - memoize a computation.
+For simplicity and immediate utility, initial support for memoization may be restricted to pure data stack functions, perhaps extended to pure handlers.
+Hints may indicate persistent vs. ephemeral memoization, cache-invalidation policy, and other options.
+* `(%an.checkpoint Hints)` - when retrying a transaction, instead of recomputing from the start it can be useful to rollback partially and retry from there.
+In this context, a checkpoint suggests a rollback boundary.
+A compiler may heuristically eliminate unnecessary checkpoints, and Hints may guide heuristics.

 Future development:
 * hiding parts of data or environment as lightweight types